jachinte/jachinte/README.md

 # Hi there 👋

-I'm Miguel, a Colombian software engineer specialized in web and cloud development.
+I'm Miguel, a Colombian software engineer specialized in platform engineering.
 I'm characterized by a passion for quality and craftsmanship, coupled with a quick and independent learning style.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/jachinte).

-- 💬 Ask me about anything related to cloud and web programming
-- ⚡ Fun fact: I've been to 10 countries so far :) ask me which ones!

 ## 📈 Github Stats